pingcap/docs-cn/op-guide/ansible-deployment-rolling-update.md

 ## Upgrade the component version

-To upgrade between large versions, you need to upgrade [`tidb-ansible`](https://github.com/pingcap/tidb-ansible).
+- To upgrade between large versions, you need to upgrade [`tidb-ansible`](https://github.com/pingcap/tidb-ansible).
 If you want to upgrade the version of TiDB from 1.0 to 2.0, see [TiDB 2.0 Upgrade Guide](tidb-v2-upgrade-guide.md).

+- For a minor upgrade, it is also recommended to update `tidb-ansible` for the latest configuration file templates, features, and bug fixes.

 ### Download the binary automatically